Re-Elect Leslie Beggs

-It’s because of my respect and love for MJC that I decided to run for the Board of Trustees in 2016, when I started to see clear indications that MJC’s leadership was trying to stifle free speech rather than embrace it — for example, making national headlines for stopping a student from handing out U.S. Constitutions on Constitution Day in 2013.
+And it’s because of my history with – and love and respect for – MJC that I decided to run for the Board of Trustees after MJC made national headlines in 2013 for stifling free speech and blocking a student from handing out U.S. Constitutions on Constitution Day.

-I ran to “Make Free Speech Free Again” and won with over 80% of the vote.
+I ran to “Make Free Speech Free Again,” and won with more than 80% of the vote.

-If re-elected, I’ll work diligently to cement the hard-won achievements of my first term, prioritizing academics & job skills, fiscal stability, and championing free speech and civil discourse.
+If re-elected, I’ll work diligently to cement these and other hard-won achievements, prioritizing academics & job skills, fiscal stability, and championing free speech and civil discourse.
 I want our district to avoid partisan politicking and live up to its promise of welcoming all and serving all, meeting the needs of our students as unique individuals and doing everything we can to help them achieve their academic and career goals.

 I would be deeply grateful for your vote!